 The “Don’t Think.
 Just Eat.
-Trust Me.” gives you a peek of Sugarfish’s flagship, Nozawa Bar’s main course.
+Trust Me.” gives you a peek at Sugarfish’s flagship, Nozawa Bar’s main course.
 You pick this option when you feel like you’re a baller.
-I’ve tried different omakase tiers and nothing beats this option.
-As much as I want to order the lower tier for budgetary reasons, I found myself back here.
+I’ve tried different Omakase tiers, and nothing beats this option.
+As much as I wanted to order the lower tier for budgetary reasons, I returned here.
 I’ve dined at many sushi places and found myself preferring Sugarfish.
 Perhaps I appreciate the diverse selection of my meal.

 The omakase options changes on a seasonal basis.
 You’ll get different types of fish.
 There were times when I had scallops and hirame sashimi over eel and lobster sashimi.
 I am in love with 2021’s menu because the taste feels less acidic and more flavorful.
 For the tuna sashimi dish, there were a couple of times when the chef snuck in higher-end cuts, which hit differently.
 There’s a reason why toro costs more than regular tuna.

 One of the best ways to evaluate a sushi restaurant is by their salmon nigiri.
 The salmon sashimi with kombu at Sugarfish hits harder than a typical sushi joint.
-You can tell how well versed the restaurant is based on their quality of fish.
+You can tell how well-versed the restaurant is based on the quality of fish.
 You don’t always get what you paid for.

 The “Don’t Think.
 Just Eat.
-Trust Me.” selection includes edamame, sashimi course, seven orders of nigiri, and two hand rolls.
-There were a couple of times when I found a couple of pieces of higher quality tuna belly cuts was included into the sashimi course.
+Trust Me.” selection includes edamame, a sashimi course, seven orders of nigiri, and two hand rolls.
+There were a couple of times when I found a couple of pieces of higher-quality tuna belly cuts were included in the sashimi course.
 The seven orders of nigiri can vary between days.
-I’ve seen salmon, albacore, sea bream, lobster, unagi, yellowtail, and other exclusive selections within this order.
+I’ve seen salmon, albacore, sea bream, lobster (cooked and raw), unagi, yellowtail, and other exclusive selections within this order.
 Blue crab is a popular hand roll, which tastes a bit sweeter than a typical crab.

 If you enjoy the principles of Sugarfish, they have a concept restaurant called KazuNori.
 They serve nothing by handrolls, omakase-style, or a la carte.
 If you love sushi and you’re in the Los Angeles area, this is a great restaurant to visit.